200+ Travel Agent Rates, 2023 [+PDF Download]

 Part of developing a travel agent niche is getting a pulse on who your preferred suppliers are.
 When you begin to get a handle on what suppliers you love, you can focus your time and energies on learning those suppliers inside out.

 This will help you establish the deep product knowledge and supplier relationships required to be a successful seller.
-In turn, you earn more travel agent discounts and rewards as your sales increase.
+In turn, you'll have access to more travel agent discounts and rewards as your sales increase.

 Here's how to navigate finding a niche!